ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 7. File named: FirstName-LastName-Resume.docx

-8. 15–25 required keywords from job posting covered across summary, skills, and bullets
+8. 15–25 required keywords from the job posting covered across summary, skills, and bullets

 9. Certifications written both ways: ‘Project Management Professional (PMP)’ on first use